|

 engine in good order and clean fuel in the tanks.

-Having been on more than a few boats with good engines that developed
+Having delivered more than a few sailboats with good engines that developed

 problems, I’ve made a study of this; the most common cause by far is